-There exist a notion among public that call center professionals get stuck in their job profiles and don’t get to higher levels.
+There exist a notion among the public that call center professionals get stuck in their job profiles and don’t get to higher levels.
 But there is no dispute that call centers pay well.

 Many people do take BPO jobs as a last resort, but then they do earn well.
 If you are an undergraduate and are willing to spend many years at a particular company, then making it to the higher levels such as assistant process leader, process leader and other higher positions is not difficult.

 Scores of other people have made quick bucks and then moved on to get their MBA’s with the money they earn.

 This is probably the easiest as well as the hardest of the lot.
 To become a politician you need an inner drive to do well for society.
 You might be laughing at my sentence but the job of a politician is hard.

 The best example of this is Mr. Narendra Modi who has made his tough journey from being a chaiwallah to the highest post in the country of becoming the Prime Minister.
 He is honest, hardworking, ruthless, and gives us the feeling that India will get its rightful place under him.

 To become a politician, you don't need to have any education and our constitution does not state any mandatory standards.
 But mind you that doesn't mean that you don't need any education.
 As our society matures, more and more young and educated citizens are joining political parties on a full-time basis.
 If you are in college, then join your university-level politics wing or you can join any major party as a youth wing member.

-And the salaries of the Indian politician if you get elected are among the best and highest if we compare it from other countries.
+And the salaries of the Indian politician if you get elected are among the best and highest if we compare it with other countries.

 Just as an afterthought, an MP earns as much as 35 lakhs annually, including various benefits with a base salary of Rs.
 50,000 per month.